sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 Zero!
 ```

-The condition is the same as it would be in an `if` statement, and the block of code to put in the loop is denoted in the same way, too.
+The condition is the same as it would be in an `if` statement and the block of code to put in the loop is denoted in the same way, too.

 ## `for` loops